rayzr522/now-clocking/README.md

 > **how do I configure which monitor to display the widget on?**

 set `NOW_CLOCKING_DISPLAY` in your `config.env`. see [config](#config) for more info

+> **the widget is slow to update when using with <insert playerctl-compatbile player here>**

+if you're using a playerctl-compatible player _inside a flatpak_, you may need to use [Flatseal](https://github.com/tchx84/Flatseal) to enable D-Bus access for your app

+i personally had to do this with Muzika & Vivaldi to get things working smoothly on my own system

 ## credits